Venom8X/Active-Directory-Home-Lab/README.md

 ---

 ## Overview
-This project involves setting up a home lab using Oracle VirtualBox to install and configure Active Directory.
-The lab includes creating a Windows Server virtual machine, promoting it to a Domain Controller, and managing users with PowerShell.
+This project is a fully documented setup of an Active Directory (AD) lab environment using VirtualBox, Windows Server 2022, and Windows 10.
+The goal of the lab is to simulate a real-world enterprise IT infrastructure, where a Windows Server domain controller manages networked clients, DHCP, NAT/RAS, and user authentication.

+The project demonstrates virtualization, Windows Server administration, network configuration, automation using PowerShell, and Active Directory management—all essential skills for IT professionals working with Microsoft-based infrastructures.

 ---